Veggissss/FFT2SD/README.md

 ## How to Auto Label, Train and Evaluate:

 #### Configuration:
-To access features such as accepting terms of service, using private models, or publishing fine-tuned models to Hugging Face, you need to create a `.env` file containing your username and an [access token](https://huggingface.co/settings/tokens).
+To use models from HuggingFace which require accepting terms of service, are private, or to publish the fine-tuned models, you need to create a `.env` file containing your HuggingFace username and an [access token](https://huggingface.co/settings/tokens).

 See [`example.env`](example.env) for the correct format.

 ### Auto Script

-Use [train_and_eval.sh](train_and_eval.sh) to install requirements with CUDA Torch and Auto Label, Train and Eval all the models.
+Use [train_and_eval.sh](train_and_eval.sh) to install requirements with CUDA Torch.
+It will then Auto Label, Train and Evaluate all the models.

 #### Auto Label
 Use an LLM to auto label the remainder of the dataset: